HaishuaiWang/DeepWalk_implementaion/README.md

 `python DeepWalk.py`

-A Full list of cmd line arguments can be seen entering:
+A Full list of cmd line arguments are shown by entering:
 ```
 python DeepWalk.py -h
 ```